Alfred Goodwin: Federal judicial service

 Goodwin was nominated to a seat on the United States District Court for the District of Oregon by President Richard Nixon on September 22, 1969, to a seat vacated by Judge John Kilkenny.
 He was confirmed by the United States Senate on December 10, 1969, and received his commission on December 11, 1969.
 His service terminated on December 17, 1971, due to his elevation to the Ninth Circuit.

 Goodwin was nominated to the United States Court of Appeals for the Ninth Circuit by President Nixon, on November 3, 1971, to a seat vacated by Judge John Kilkenny.
-He was confirmed by the Senate on November 23, 1971, received his commission on November 30, 1971, and served as Chief Judge from 1988 until he assumed senior status on January 31, 1991.
+He was confirmed by the Senate on November 23, 1971, and received his commission on November 30, 1971.
+Chief Judge James R. Browning stepped down early while Goodwin remained eligible to succeed him as Chief Judge, and Goodwin served in that position from June 15, 1988, until he assumed senior status on January 31, 1991.

 Notable cases

-Goodwin wrote the majority opinion for the Ninth Circuit in the famous pledge of allegiance case that was then decided by the United States Supreme Court as Elk Grove Unified School District v.
+Goodwin wrote the majority opinion for the Ninth Circuit in the famous Pledge of Allegiance case that was then decided by the United States Supreme Court as Elk Grove Unified School District v.
 Newdow.
 He also is well known for penning the opinion in White v.
 Samsung, a landmark right of publicity/appropriation case in California in which the host of Wheel of Fortune, Vanna White, successfully sued Samsung for airing a commercial featuring a robot dressed in her likeness and turning letters on a mock Wheel of Fortune board.
 See White v.
 Samsung Elecs.
 Am., 971 F.2d 1395 (9th Cir.
 1992).